-- 2.78 Defra and Natural England have developed a biodiversity metric to provide a means of assessing changes in biodiversity value (losses or gains) brought about by development or changes in land management. - 2.79 Biodiversity metric 2.0 was released in 2019/2020, with subsequent versions released in July 2021 (3.0) and April 2022 (3.1).
-In early August 2022 The Secretary of State launched an 8-week consultation on the Biodiversity Metric to be used for the purpose of calculating biodiversity net gain as required under the 2021 Environment Act. - 2.80 The version of the metric developed as a result of the consultation (v4.0) will need to be used when calculating and mitigating for BNG becomes mandatory for Town and Country Planning Act developments in November 2023.
+- 2.89 Defra and Natural England have developed a biodiversity metric to provide a means of assessing changes in biodiversity value (losses or gains) brought about by development or changes in land management. - 2.90 Biodiversity metric 2.0 was released in 2019/2020, with subsequent versions released in July 2021 (3.0) and April 2022 (3.1).
+In early August 2022 The Secretary of State launched an 8-week consultation on the Biodiversity Metric to be used for the purpose of calculating biodiversity net gain as required under the 2021 Environment Act.
+The version of the metric developed as a result of the consultation (v4.0) is the current version and was published in April 2023. - 2.91 A subsequent version of the metric, known as the 'statutory version', will need to be used when calculating and mitigating for BNG becomes mandatory for Town and Country Planning Act developments in November 2023.
 The same requirement will come into force for developments under the 2008 Planning Act by the end of 2025.
-For options in our plan requiring planning permission or which could be considered nationally significant infrastructure projects, we will need to comply with these regulations by calculating the BNG impact of these options using version 4.0 of the metric and mitigating up to at least the level prescribed by these regulations.
+For options in our plan requiring planning permission or which could be considered nationally significant infrastructure projects, we will need to comply with these regulations by calculating the BNG impact of these options using the statutory version of the metric and mitigating up to at least the level prescribed by these regulations.